 As the years passed, my approach to the study and teaching of martial arts continued to change.
 My earlier emphasis on self-defense and competition began to move more in the direction of training as a preparation for, or an aid in, living as fully and completely as possible.
 As I reflected on the changes my study of martial arts had made in me, I realized that my training had been something more than the surface, body strengthening, skill-producing kind.
 I became aware that an inner development was also intended and had occurred.
 The beginning of an interest in Zen also contributed to this change in my outlook.

 In 1963, I decided to go to Japan once again to study Zen and to continue my training in judo and karate.
 I stayed for about two years and then returned to New York where I began a study of tai chi chuan.
 Tai chi attracted me strongly because it combined the mental and physical aspects of martial arts training in the proportions I had come to feel were right for me.
 Presently, almost all my efforts are devoted to practicing and teaching tai chi.

 . . . . . . . .

 The ideas I hold about the direction in which martial arts training should go are not shared by all who practice or teach these arts.
 Among those who would generally agree with my point of view, a much smaller number would place primary emphasis upon inner development.
 Nevertheless, my experience in studying and teaching martial arts over a fairly long period of time has gradually brought me to my present view.
 My hope in writing this book is that I might turn others in a direction I have found very helpful for living.

 Excerpted from The Martial Spirit, by Herman Kauz; Overlook Press, 1977

-( I visited Herman this spring and have to say, Yes, 4 ounces is real.
+( I visited Herman last spring and have to say, Yes, 4 ounces is real.
 Pushing with 4 ounces, not just reading/feeling but pushing with 4 ounces.
 It was inspirational and a training direction I give myself. pk)

 Additional books by Herman Kauz include: